 Methodology:

 A literature search and review on relevant articles were done to have a broader understanding of ethical challenges faced by a physician in the care of a hunger striker.
 The databases PubMed and Google Scholar were searched using the keywords: ‘hunger strike’, ‘fasting’, ‘medical ethics’, ‘ethical dilemma’, ‘physician’s responsibilities’ and ‘human rights’.
 The review was conducted from December 2015 to April 2016.
 Only full text articles published in English were reviewed.
-Those articles which did not discussed on the medical and ethical aspects of hunger strike were excluded.
+Those articles which did not discuss the medical and ethical aspects of hunger strike were excluded.
 The ethical dilemmas were then analyzed and addressed referring to the UNESCO Universal Declaration of Bioethics and Human Rights which encompasses the basic aspect of a relationship between a human being and medicine, as human dignity, rights, vulnerability, justice and social responsibility.

 Role of a physician